skydread1/portfolio/src/loicb/server/content/portfolio/magic-nostrand.md

                       :src-dark "/assets/magic-book.jpg"
                       :alt "Data Light Wallpaper"}}
 +++
-More acting as a devops this time, I worked on integrating the Magic Compiler and its tooling to Flybot's development workflow.
+I worked on integrating the Magic Compiler and its tooling to Flybot's development workflow.

-`Magic` is a bootstrapped compiler written in Clojure that takes Clojure code as input and produces dotnet assemblies (.dll) as output.
+[Magic](https://github.com/nasser/magic) is an open-source bootstrapped compiler written in **Clojure** that takes Clojure code as input and produces dotnet assemblies (.dll) as output.
 The dlls produced by Magic can be run in the Game engine `Unity` which Flybot uses for their card game UIs.
 The goal was to be able to compile our backend Clojure APIs to dlls so we can used that logic in Unity directly.

 Working closely with the author of the Magic compiler [Ramsey Nasser](https://github.com/nasser), I helped improving the tooling around the Magic compiler so it integrates well with our workflow Clojure Backend/Unity Frontend.
-I notably simplified the way the a clojure project and its dependencies are compiled to dlls, packed to NuGet, deployed to online repos and finally imported to Unity.
+I notably simplified the way a clojure project and its dependencies are compiled to dlls, packed to NuGet, deployed to online repos and finally imported to Unity.
 +++
 ## Rational

-More acting as a devops this time, I worked on integrating the Magic Compiler and its tooling to Flybot's development workflow.
+I worked on integrating the Magic Compiler and its tooling to Flybot's development workflow.

-`Magic` is a bootstrapped compiler written in Clojure that takes Clojure code as input and produces dotnet assemblies (.dll) as output.
+[Magic](https://github.com/nasser/magic) is an open-source bootstrapped compiler written in Clojure that takes Clojure code as input and produces dotnet assemblies (.dll) as output.
 The dlls produced by Magic can be run in the Game engine `Unity` which Flybot uses for their card game UIs.
 The goal was to be able to compile our backend Clojure APIs to dlls so we can used that logic in Unity directly.

 There are 4 main open-source libraries involved:
 - [nasser/magic](https://github.com/nasser/magic): clojure->dotnet compiler written in Clojure